The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Stable realisation of the Casson-Sullivan invariant

 \subsection{An interesting example}

-We can use the objects and tools that we have developed so far to illustrate an interesting example involving the Casson-Sullivan invariant that demonstrates its dependence on smooth structures, as is expected by \Cref{sbs:cs_dependence_smooth_structures}.
-This will also prove \Cref{cor:swap_not_smoothable}.
+We can use the objects and tools that we have developed so far to illustrate an interesting example involving the Casson-Sullivan invariant that demonstrates its dependence on smooth structures, as is expected by \zcref{sbs:cs_dependence_smooth_structures}.
+This will also prove \zcref{cor:swap_not_smoothable}.